k4ntz/JAXAtari/src/jaxatari/games/jax_enduro.md

     - Config: ``opponent_slot_ys``
   - This implementation pre-calculates an opponent array and moves over it depending on player speed.
 The player can "see" a 7 slot window of that array.
+- Collision
+  - The original implementation has a pixel perfect collision
+  - The cars at night are smaller than during day, only the car lights collide

 - Overtaking
   - If the player slows down they overtake the player again